-Noise-cancelling headphones have become almost an essential everyday item for many of us, whether they're used to isolate you on your morning commute or drown out the drone of an aeroplane jet engine.
+Noise-cancelling headphones have become almost an essential everyday item for many of us, whether they're used to isolate your listening pleasure on your morning commute or drown out the drone of an aeroplane jet engine.

-With so many pairs now being available, finding the best pair for your ears is no easy task.
+With so many pairs now available, finding the best choice for your ears is no easy task.
 Some pairs will have more effective noise cancellation, while others will sound better - so finding the middle ground can be tricky.

-We've rounded up our favourite pairs and picked out what we believe to be the best pair money can currently buy, to make the decision whole lot easier.
+We've rounded up our favourites and picked out what we believe to be the best pair money can currently buy, to make the decision whole lot easier.

 Sony has updated the 1000X headphones three years in a row, taking an approach as aggressive with product launches as it is with cutting out external noise.
 Design tweaks add quality and refinement to these headphones, while a new-and-more-powerful chip provides the grunt to cancel out more noise.

 The results are sensational, with the 1000XM3 not only sounding great as a set of headphones, but also being some of the most effective at combatting external noise through more selectable levels.

 These cans also offer Google Assistant control with a button press - to give it commands or ask it questions - but we don't think it's very well implemented, which is about its only weakness in this smart pair of headphones.
 Oh, and the Bose pair (above) have a more seamless design.

 Bowers and Wilkins is no stranger to the audio game; the British-based company has been going since 1966.
 So when we heard it was developing its very first pair of wireless active noise-cancellation headphones, our ears certainly pricked up.
 When we actually got them onto our ears, our expectations were exceeded far beyond anything we could imagine.